greenheartgames/greenworks/readme.md

 ##APIs

 Greenworks currently supports Steam Cloud, Steam Achievement and Workshop synchronization related methods.

 For a complete list of supported methods see the [API Reference](https://github.com/greenheartgames/greenworks/wiki/API-Reference) for details.

 ##Start Greenworks in NW.js

-1. Download the release binaries from [release](https://github.com/greenheartgames/greenworks/releases) page and unzip.
+1. Download the release binaries from [releases](https://github.com/greenheartgames/greenworks/releases) page and unzip them.
-2. Copy the `steam_api.dll`/`libsteam_api.dylib`/`libsteam_api.so` from Steamworks SDK(`<steam_sdk_path>/redistributable_bin/`) to
+2. Copy the `steam_api.dll`/`libsteam_api.dylib`/`libsteam_api.so` from
-`<greenworks_path>/lib`.
+Steamworks SDK (`<steam_sdk_path>/redistributable_bin/`) to `<greenworks_path>/lib`.
 Please make sure the architecture (32 bits or 64 bits) of the steam dynamic library is the same as NW.js's.
-3. Create a `steam_appid.txt` file with your Steam APP ID under `<greenworks_path>/` directory. ( You only need the `steam_appid.txt` file for developing.
-If you launch the game from Steam, Steam will automatically know the APPID of your game.)
+3. Create a `steam_appid.txt` file with your Steam APP ID under `<greenworks_path>/` directory.
+(You only need the `steam_appid.txt` file for developing.
+If you launch the game from Steam, Steam will automatically know the APP ID of your game.)
 4. Create your NW.js app code under `<greenworks_path>/` directory.

 **A hello-world sample**